Chain link fences offer advantages over wood fences thanks to their longevity, flexibility, and durability.

 Pour the paint into the paint tray after mixing.

-Small flakes of aluminum that come in this oil-based paint will readily overlap with each other and develop a watertight bond on the chain links that is waterproof and last for long.
+Small flakes of aluminum that come in this oil-based paint will readily overlap with each other and develop a watertight bond on the chain links that is waterproof and lasts for a long.

 If the paint has a rust inhibitor, all the better.
 Especially for fences that have lots of rust.